Promoting sociology in Australia

 Enhancing the professional development of TASA members

 The Excellence in Research for Australia (ERA) initiative is managed by the Australian Research Council (ARC) and was implemented in 2010.
 The ERA assesses research quality within Australia’s higher education institutions using a combination of indicators and expert review by committees comprising experienced, internationally-recognised experts.
 Sociology was assessed as part of Cluster Four: Social, Behavioural and Economic Sciences (SBE).
-The next ERA round will be in 2012.
+The last ERA round was in 2012.
 Further information is available here.

 The release of the ERA results today shows that the discipline of Sociology as a whole has done better than the last round but we still have quite a way to go to be well regarded relative to other disciplines.
 Sociology (code 1608) received an average national rating of 2.9 out of 5 (up from 2.4 last time).
 The benchmark set by the ARC was 3 so we have achieved a pass grade this time, which is a relief.
 The average score for social science disciplines (3) remains lower than many other discipline groupings so we are not alone at scoring ourselves harshly.